Acceptance Rate

 Special Learning Opportunities

 Mercy College of Ohio offers online education (distance learning opportunities) for both undergraduate and graduate programs.
-The school provides programs to its students.
-It also offers weekend/evening classes which is a program that allows students to take a complete course of study and attend classes only on weekends or only in evenings.
+It offers weekend/evening classes which is a program that allows students to take a complete course of study and attend classes only on weekends or only in evenings.

 Online Class | Undergraduate , Graduate |